Skip to content

 pnpm i

+Next, head to Setup to wire your Host and Remote.
 For the UI components and theming, continue with Mono-UI โ†’ Getting started and Theme.